 A job analysis is the process used to collect information about the duties, responsibilities, necessary skills, outcomes, and work environment of a particular job.
 You need as much data as possible to put together a job description, which is the frequent outcome of the job analysis.
-Additional outcomes include recruiting plans, position postings and advertisements, and performance development planning within your performance management system.

 The job analysis may include these activities:

 - reviewing the job responsibilities of current employees,

 - doing Internet research and viewing sample job descriptions online or offline highlighting similar jobs,

 - analyzing the work duties, tasks, and responsibilities that need to be accomplished by the employee filling the position,

 - researching and sharing with other companies that have similar jobs, and

 - articulation of the most important outcomes or contributions needed from the position.